 The first thing you notice, besides the cold, is how clear the water is.
 It is stunning.
 Pond 1 is about 10 metres deep and we had no trouble seeing all the way to the bottom.
 In fact, we had no trouble waving to the divers 20 plus metres away.
 We’re used to seeing 5 to 10 metres in the sea so being able to see this far underwater blew us away.

-Snorkelling the channel
+Snorkelling the Channel

 We floated around Pond 1 for a few minutes marvelling at the visibility.
 Pond 1 is the largest of the pools at Ewens Ponds.
 Plants line the steep walls and you can see rocks and fine silt at the bottom.